Certora/Documentation/docs/gambit/mutation-verifier.md

 ## Running the Mutation Verifier

-Once you have updated your `certora-cli` installation using `pip` to get the relevant dependencies, you can run Gambit from the command line:
+Once you have updated your `certora-cli` installation using `pip` to get the relevant dependencies, run Gambit from the command line:

 ```
 certoraMutate path/to/config/file/Example.conf